Transport in Uzbekistan

-As of 2007, Uzbekistan's overland transportation infrastructure declined significantly in the post-Soviet era due to low investment and poor maintenance.
-Air transport was the only branch that received substantial government investment in the early 2000s, as airport modernization projects were undertaken.
-In the following years, improvements have been made to the surface transport network including the construction of the Tashkent–Samarkand high-speed rail line.
+Uzbekistan's overland transportation infrastructure declined in the post-Soviet era but Air transport received substantial government investment in the early 2000s as airport modernization projects were undertaken.
+Improvements have since been made to the surface transport network including the construction of the Tashkent–Samarkand high-speed rail line.

 Railways

 As of March 2017, the total length of Uzbekistan's main railway network is 4669 km, of which 2446 km is electrified.

 Trams

 Uzbekistan has one town tramway system, which is located in Samarkand.
 The modern, electrified system opened its first line in 2017, and is the first system to operate in Samarkand since the Soviet-era system was disestablished in 1973.

 Metro lines

 The Tashkent Metro was the only such line in Central Asia, until the opening of the Almaty Metro.